Harry Bridges: Legacy

 The ILWU headquarters in San Francisco is called the Harry R. Bridges Memorial Building.

-On the West Coast, Bridges still excites passions both for and against the labor movement.
+On the West Coast, Bridges' influence still excites passions both for and against the labor movement.

 The Harry Bridges Institute in San Pedro, California, is a research institute that focuses on topics of international economics and how changes in political geography affect unions.
 The archives of the Harry Bridges Institute are held in the University Library at California State University, Northridge.
 The Harry Bridges Center for Labor Studies at the University of Washington (UW) in Seattle, Washington, was established in Bridges' honor in 1992 by ILWU past and current ILWU members.
 The center supports research, teaching, and community outreach by UW faculty and students and labor organizations.

 Harry Bridges Span School, in the harbor town of Wilmington, California, is named after him, as is Harry Bridges Blvd (also in Wilmington), which runs along the north side of the Port of Los Angeles.

 In 1941, The Almanac Singers, including Woody Guthrie and Pete Seeger, recorded "Song for Bridges" while working on their album Talking Union that defends Bridges' work.
 In 1994, Rancid, a band from Oakland, California, released a song titled "Harry Bridges" on their album Let's Go following their song "Union Blood" on their 1993 Rancid.

-California Governor Gray Davis declared 28 July 2001, Bridges' 100th birthday, as "Harry Bridges Day."
-On the same day, the City of San Francisco dedicated a plaza in Bridges' honor.
+California Governor Gray Davis declared 28 July 2001, which would have been Bridges' 100th birthday, to be "Harry Bridges Day."
+On the same day, the City of San Francisco dedicated a plaza near the San Francisco Ferry Building in Bridges' honor.
+Concurrently, the ILWU organized a week-long event celebrating the life of the union leader.
+This culminated in Los Angeles in a march of roughly 8,000 unionists and supporters across the Vincent Thomas Bridge from Terminal Island to San Pedro, California.
+The longshoremen shut down the port for eight hours in honor of Bridges.

 In 2009, the nonprofit Harry Bridges Project produced From Wharf Rats to Lords of the Docks: The Life and Times of Harry Bridges, a one-man play that was directed and filmed by Haskell Wexler.
 It promotes Bridges' legacy and the influence of his work.
 The film was broadcast on some PBS stations on Labor Day Weekend in 2009.

-In 2010, the Long Beach City Council renamed the Queen Mary Events Park to the Harry Bridges Memorial Park.
+In 2010, the Long Beach City Council changed the name of the Queen Mary Events Park to the Harry Bridges Memorial Park.